01101010110/Pumpkin-Pete-Quests/README.md

 # 🎃 Pumpkin Pete Quests

 Welcome to the hub for all your Pumpkin Pete adventures!
-This repo gathers all the quests our Discord crew has shared with us. 👾
+This repo gathers all the quests our Discord and Telegram crew has shared with us. 👾
 https://discord.com/channels/880987707214544966/1359771884690083941

 ---